BEST SELLING AUTHOR, PHYSICAL THERAPIST, NUTRITIONIST, AND PAIN EDUCATOR

 The pain liberation movement calls for a more compassionate and comprehensive understanding of the lived experience of pain.
 The pain liberation movement is underway and gaining more traction.
 People are ready and looking for an integrative, person-centered, whole health approach to pain care.

 “I created and launched the Integrative Pain Science Institute because there is a profound need to reinvent pain care and reverse chronic disease.

-For over 20 years I have helped thousands of patients relieve their pain by treating their body, mind, and spirit …and today I am dedicated to training healthcare practitioners in biopsychosocial skills of care, using functional and integrative strategies.
+For over 20 years I have helped thousands of patients relieve their pain by treating their body, mind, and spirit …and today I am dedicated to training healthcare practitioners in biopsychosocial skills of care, using lifestyle medicine, health behavior change, and digital therapeutics.

 However, I also want to make learning these skills and concepts as simple as possible for practitioners.
-That’s why the faculty and I have created a series of on-demand courses that are available 24/7.
+That’s why I have created a series of on-demand courses that are available 24/7.

 You can take the entire curriculum and receive certification – or choose individual courses that meet your most immediate needs.

 It is also my intention to provide practical guidance and mentorship that shows you how to implement this innovative model of care into your everyday practice.
 It’s actually much easier than you might think.

 Lastly, I am committed to creating a vibrant online community where practitioners can receive all the support they need in one place from those who share a passion for learning this new paradigm in pain treatment.

 I believe strongly that those who embrace this exciting new model of treatment will be in great demand, and will be recognized as industry leaders and innovators.